seirios/BBPTopologySSCX/WORK.md

 [seirios] According to Jason's estimate, it would take 0.5TB to store all simplices.
 That sounds perfectly doable!
 [JasonPSmith] Note that the 0.5TB is very much a lower bound, I expect it is higher, how much higher depends on how clever we are about storing it.
 Also on run times, to compute the simplex counts on the previous somatosensory circuit took 7.5hrs, using 256 cores, and used 55GB of memory.
+[JasonPSmith] I have adapted flagser to print the simplices in a compressed way.
+So each simplex is stored as at most 4 x 64 bit ints.
+The output has a size of 1.6TB.

 **Variations**:
 Here is a non comprehensive list of variation around this, some may be stupid/useless: